J4NN0/league-of-legends-fight-tactics/README.md

 # Champion Data

-A  League of Legends champion is described by a `.yml` file with the following struct:
+Each league of legends champion is described by a `.yml` file with the following struct:

 ```yml
 version: 1.1.0